Wilson, Jets’ defense stun Allen, Bills in 20-17 victory

 With the game tied at 17, the Jets got the ball at their own 4 and 7:53 left – and they hit the ground running.

-After marching downfield to the Bills 18 on eight straight running plays while draining the clock against a weary Buffalo defense, Wilson connected with Denzel Mims for 12 yards on third-and-5.
+After marching downfield to the Bills 18 on eight straight running plays against a weary Buffalo defense, Wilson connected with Denzel Mims for 12 yards on third-and-5.
 But the drive stalled when Wilson was sacked by Damar Hamlin on third down and the Jets settled for Zuerlein’s field goal.

 After an incompletion to Diggs, Allen launched a deep desperation pass to Gabe Davis – but rookie Sauce Gardner knocked the ball away and sealed the unlikely victory for the Jets.
 It also ended the Bills’ four-game winning streak.